NetSparkleUpdater/NetSparkle/README.md

 ## History
-8 March 2013 John Hatton: Talking to Jim Graham, forked with these goals:
+8 March 2013 John Hatton: Looking for something with a different approach, but found a good start in NetSparkle.
+Forked with these goals:

  - Reduce/remove the current "loop" background orientation.
 Most apps just want to check on launch.
- - Remove dependency on NLog
+ - Remove dependency on NLog, in fact just removed the whole separate diagnostic window.
+Now just uses Debug.Writeline().
  - Provide greater separation between the logic/download vs. the Sparkle-provided UI
  - Make UI less obtrusive, fitting with apps that are updated frequent (like, daily)